-Eastern View: Escarole is bitter and the bitter taste is said to overpower or correct all the other tastes.
+Eastern View: Escarole is bitter and the bitter taste is first experienced in the mouth and is said to overpower or correct all the other tastes.
 This makes the bitter taste one of our best sources of medicine.
 When we say that bitter corrects the other tastes, we are saying that bitter corrects the effects of over-doing the other tastes.
-For example, if you have been overindulging in sweets this time of year to satisfy that sweet tooth, you may be feeling a bit heavy, dull and slow.
+For example, if you have been overindulging in sweets you may be feeling a bit heavy, dull and slow.
 You can lay off the sweets and take some bitter herbs instead to clean out.

 Escarole is strongly anti-bacterial, anti-viral and anti-parasitical due to its strong drying effect.
 And bitter greens have the quality of reducing environmental toxins as well.
-Adding the sweeter tastes of shrimp will provide some heat and moisture for Vata/Kaphas who need heat.
-The bitter taste "increases intelligence," and due to its clearing qualities, can help reduce brain fog that you can feel in winter..
+Adding the sweeter tastes of shrimp will provide some heat and moisture that Vata/Pittas need.
+The bitter taste "increases intelligence," and due to its clearing qualities, can help reduce brain fog.
 Most of the herbs used to support mental function have a strong bitter component.

 Shrimp What if there was a special substance in the body that governed aging, immunity, radiant skin, vigor, mood, sleep, digestion, spirituality, and physical strength?
 According to Ayurveda, there is.
 This substance is called ojas.
 In Sanskrit, ojas means health and vitality.
-Vata/Kaphas especially are prone to low ojas this time of year, so vitality building foods are important.
+Vata/Pittas this time of year are especially prone to low ojas so vitality building foods are important for health and vitality.
 Shrimp is one of the better ojas producing foods.

 Western View: Escarole is a powerhouse of nutrition.
 Each 1-cup serving is rich in dietary fiber, vitamins, minerals and antioxidant compounds.
 To get the maximum health benefits, the Centers for Disease Control and Prevention advises eating dark, leafy green vegetables, such as escarole, regularly.
 A 2009 review of nutrition research published in "Nutrition Reviews" suggest that high inulin and fiber content in escarole help reduce glucose and LDL-cholesterol levels in diabetes and obese patients.
-It also promotes gut health for any digestive problems the Vata in you is causing.

 According to The American Institute for Cancer Research, dark green, leafy vegetables such as escarole contain a high concentration of a variety of carotenoid compounds.
 These act as antioxidants by inhibiting the ability of free radicals to damage DNA.
+Important for Vata/Pittas who can be prone to high inflammation.
 These carotenoids help prevent the development of cancers like stomach, lung, colon, skin and breast cancer.

 Shrimp: At only 7 calories per shrimp, we can eat a relatively large amount of this shellfish without using up too many of our daily calories.
 Shrimp provides us with significant amounts of so many nutrients.
 We usually have to eat foods with a far greater calorie content to get the nutrient richness provided by shrimp.
+Anyone with high Vata needs nutrient dense foods this time of year to counter the stress of winter.
 For example, 20 shrimp that provide us with about 140 calories also provide us with 25 grams of protein or 50% of the Daily Value.
 They also provide over 80% of the Dietary Reference Intake level for adults.

-When this nutrient richness list for shrimp is continued across the list of other vitamins and minerals provided by this fish, it becomes striking how much nourishment can be provided by shrimp for less than 10% of a total day's calories.
+It becomes striking how much nourishment can be provided by shrimp for less than 10% of a total day's calories.